Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 The majority of the Angolan population with internet access use a cellphone as their method of access.
 However, only 16 percent of the population have access to mobile broadband.
 Those using a laptop or a desktop to make online purchases normally use their cellphone or tablet as well.

-Social media is widely used in Angola given the relatively high number of internet users in the country at around 8.9 million.
-Social media users account for 22.3 percent of the population as of January 2020 with majority registering as Facebook and WhatsApp users.
-An estimated 2.2 million companies and individuals use Facebook for business promotion and personal communication and many companies promote themselves exclusively on Facebook as an affordable and accessible on-line presence versus establishing and managing their own website.
+Social media is widely used in Angola given the relatively high number of internet users in the country around 7.1 million and estimated over 22.3 percent of the population where the internet penetration stood at 28percent in January 2020.
+An estimated 2.2 million companies and individuals use Facebook for business promotion and personal communication and many companies promote themselves exclusively on Facebook or Instagram as an affordable and accessible on-line presence versus establishing and managing their own website.